Getting Started: How to Use AWS S3 Sync for File/Directory Syncing from Local Servers

 • Search IAM in the AWS search console.

-• Select the users and click on add user.
+• Select the users and click on add a user.

-• Under user details select any user name enable programmatically and AWS Management Console access.
+• Under user details select any user name to enable programmatically and AWS Management Console access.

 • Attach permission for this account you can either create a policy or directly attach any existing AWS permission for this demo I am attaching administrative access.